GLEIF-IT/sally/README.md

 ### KERIpy

-From KERIpy you will run 2 servers that provide witnesses and a sample vLEI ecosystem with 10 running agents.
-In addition you will run a shell script which uses `curl` to POST commands against the agent to issue credentials.
+From KERIpy you will run 1 server that provide witnesses.
+In addition you will run a shell script which uses `kli` to execute KERI commands to create identifiers and issue credentials.

 First, to install all required dependencies run: